KuoWeiChen915/academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 My name is Kuo-Wei Chen, I received my BSc in Psychology at National Dong Hwa University in 2019.
-I am interested in using computational approach to investigate human decision-making and its interplay with perception.
-My undergraduate thesis focused on the influence of personality traits on the cognitive bias when people are making decision.
+I am genuinely interested in using the computational approach to investigate human decision-making and its interplay with perception, attention, and others.
+My undergraduate thesis focused on the influence of personality traits on cognitive bias when people are making decisions under risk.

 Previously I was a research assistant at National Taiwan Normal University where I researched the influence of ketamine on teenagers’ cognition.
 I recently published one paper about the trends of anxiety and adoption of preventive measures for COVID-19 during COVID outbreak at the Taiwan Journal of Public Health.